plgagne/Game-Boy-Essentials/website/drafts/Game & Watch Gallery 2.md

 Modern Parachute is the most visually impressive game of the whole collection.
 There are lots of colours and fluid movement.
 There are moving waves, and each character bobs left and right in the wind when falling.
 To spice things up gameplay-wise, the modern version adds a cannon, undeployed parachutes, three distinct types of falling characters, and a fish that adds an extra bounce when parachutists fall on its head.

+## The Mystery of the US Game Boy version

+tcrf.net claims that a grey cart version for Game Boy was [released in extremely limited quantities](https://tcrf.net/Game_%26_Watch_Gallery_2#Regional_Differences).
+I don't buy it.
+I have seen the ROM in some places, but never a box or a physical copy.
+So it might be that the work to port the game was completed, and then the game was colourized afterwards.
+Review and development copies might have then been found later and dumped.

 What to cover: